ROCm/rocPyDecode/samples/README.md

 ## videodecodeperf.py

-This sample demuxes & decode frames from a video file on multiple processed.
-USer can define the number of parallel jobs to observe performance scaling. \
+This sample demuxes & decode frames from a video file on multiple processes.
+User can define the number of parallel jobs to observe performance scaling. \
 To run this python sample script, you need to provide input video file full path name, other arguments are optional.

 ### Arguments